panlm/panlm.github.io/docs/EKS/solutions/logging/eks-audit-log-security-lake.md

 ## refer
-- setup in account 365
+- enabled in account 365